salvius/salvius.org/readme.md

 ## Site notes

-To the server locally using GitHub's configuration use:
+To serve this site locally using GitHub's configuration use:
 ```
 bundle exec jekyll serve
 ```